satish-rajnale/MicroFrontEnds/README.md

 4. **Favor Native Browser Features over Custom APIs**
 - Use Browser Events for communication instead of building a global PubSub system.
 If you really have to build a cross team API, try keeping it as simple as possible.

+5. **Build a Resilient Site**
+- Your feature should be useful, even if JavaScript failed or hasn’t executed yet.
+Use Universal Rendering and Progressive Enhancement to improve perceived performance.

 Visit <a href="https://micro-frontends.org/">micro-frontends</a> for more information on micro-frontends.